Interview with Charles by Shadoe Steele

 A: I never played on any of Manson's albums.
 And you are right, most people think the Manson followers of the '60s still live and breath the beliefs of his music.
 That is not true.
 What is true, he used his music to brainwash us with his beliefs, but I never felt his music was good.
 I don't know if you play it there, but it wasn't professional like the Beatles and other recordings.
 And you're also right, Manson felt he was King to the musicians, especially the Beatles.

-8. What kind of music suit your taste Charles, I've noticed much negative press regarding such cult acts as Marilyn Manson at your website?
+8. What kind of music suits your taste Charles, I've noticed much negative press regarding such cult acts as Marilyn Manson at your website?